zerodrive16/DroneSimulation/README.md

-The Drone Simulation is a REST API which handles the Requests and outputs it in a GUI
+Drone Simulation Project that uses the REST API to fetch data and displays it on a GUI.